joshbruce/fourth-earth-raw/public/additions/content.md

 ## Interacting with the setting

+### Difficulty reduction

+Succeeding at a difficulty 1 can sometimes feel too difficult; a 50-50 shot.
+A way to help players (and characters) feel a bit more mature from a development perspective is to either use failure as a way to earn ranks; or, give players a way to reduce the difficulty without using dice and waiting for ranks to adjust the probability.

+Guidelines:

+1. Reduction should come at a cost; immediate, previously spent, or both.
+2. Characters should still receive proficiency points as though they had performed at the initial difficulty.

+Consider:

+We allow battery points and tools to reduce difficulty.

+Character A has 2 ranks in a skill related to the action.

+Character A is presented with a difficulty 3.
+Player A (playing character A) spends 2 life battery points to reduce the difficulty to 1.
+Player A has character A use a tool that also reduces the difficulty of the action by 1; making the difficulty 0.

+Character A still earns 1 proficiency point to the third ranks of both the skill and the tool, if available.

 ### Criticality

 Sometimes a success is more than a success and a failure is more than a failure; a perfect bullseye versus missing the target entirely and hitting the wall behind it.
 Such things can be narrated and it may be helpful to have the dice remind players and narrators to describe things beyond “you succeeded.”